Diffuse extragalactic background radiation

-The diffuse extragalactic background radiation (DEBRA) refers to the diffuse photon field from extragalactic origin that fills our Universe.
-It contains photons over ~20 decades of energy from ~10−7 eV to ~100 GeV.
+The diffuse extragalactic background radiation (DEBRA) refers to the photon field of extragalactic origin that fills our Universe.
+It contains photons whose energies span more than twenty orders of magnitude, from 10−7 eV to more than 100 GeV.
+This range covers everything from the microwaves emitted by free hydrogen atoms to ultra high-energy gamma rays, which can only be emitted by the most powerful physical processes in the modern universe such as kilonovas and merging black holes.

 The origin and the physical processes involved are different within every wavelength range.
 There is plenty of observational evidence that support the existence of the DEBRA.

 The figure shows a schematic picture, based on many different data sets, of the spectral intensity (also called spectral radiance) multiplied by wavelength of the DEBRA over all the electromagnetic spectrum.
 This representation is convenient because the area inside the curve is the energy.
 The nature and history of the universe is coded in this radiation field and any realistic cosmological model must be able to describe it.
 Understanding the DEBRA is a major challenge of modern cosmology with huge consequences in other fields of astrophysics, therefore extraordinary efforts are being put by theoreticians, observers, and instrumentalists to do so.